hirosystems/stacks.js/docs/overview.md

 Backends may need to automate signing without direct user interaction.
 In these cases, developers can use the same libraries used by Stacks wallets for account handling and transaction signing.

+-->
 ---

-There are three main integrations used by Stacks enabled applications:
+While there are many Stacks.js use cases, we find that there are three main integrations used by Stacks-enabled applications:

 <!-- todo: add a card and better how-to-guide for each, (eg add message signing backend checking) -->